Spectral properties of Toeplitz operators with harmonic function symbols on the Bergman space: Preliminaries

 \subsection{Distribution of zeros for polynomials}

 Fredholm index is an important spectral property of operators.
 In this paper, the Fredholm indices of Toeplitz operators on disk Bergman space with some polynomial symbols are completely characterized by the distribution of zeros of polynomials. \begin{definition} Let $\{a_0 ,a_1 , \cdots, a_n \}$ be a sequence of real numbers.
-Then, we define $N(a_0 ,a_1 ,\cdots, a_n )$ as the total number of variations of sign in the reduced sequence obtained by ignoring the element $0$. \end{definition} The following theorem refer to Corollary 11.5.14 in \cite{zero dis}. \begin{theorem} Suppose that $n \geq 1$.
+We define $N(a_0 ,a_1 ,\cdots, a_n )$ as the total number of variations of sign in the reduced sequence obtained by ignoring the element $0$. \end{definition} The following two theorems refer to Corollary 11.5.14 and Corollary 11.5.15 in \cite{zero dis}. \begin{theorem} Suppose that $n \geq 1$.
 Let $p(z)= a_n z^n + a_{n-1}z^{n-1} + \cdots + a_0$ be a polynomial of degree $n$.
 Define the determinants for $k = 1,2, \ldots, n$ as

 where

 are two upper triangular matrices, and $A_k^*$ is the conjugate transpose of $A_k$.
 If $M_k \neq 0$ for all $1 \le k \le n$, then the number of zeros inside the unit disk ${\mathbb D}$ of $p$ is given by $n - N(1, M_1 , \ldots, M_n).$ \end{theorem}